2021 Call for Entries — Wildfowl Carving Magazine’s Online Competition

 Remember, the quality of your carving can be seen by the judges—and reproduced accurately in Competition—only if you provide high-quality images of your work.
 Once your carving is completed, it deserves to be presented as well as possible.
 Please follow these guidelines carefully.

-1. Each image must be at least 2400 x 3000 pixels in dimension and at least 4 MBs (megabytes) in terms of file size.
+1. Try to get each image to be at least 2400 x 3000 pixels in dimension.
+The bigger the file the better.
+At least 4 MBs (megabytes) iis preferable.

 2. Two images must be the profile views of the carving or decorative sculpture.